aerodrome-finance/contracts/README.md

 forge test
 ```

-## Optimism Mainnet Fork Tests
+## Base Mainnet Fork Tests

-In order to run mainnet fork tests against optimism, inherit `BaseTest` in `BaseTest.sol` in your new class and set the `deploymentType` variable to `Deployment.FORK`.
-The `OPTIMISM_RPC_URL` field must be set in `.env`.
+In order to run mainnet fork tests against base, inherit `BaseTest` in `BaseTest.sol` in your new class and set the `deploymentType` variable to `Deployment.FORK`.
+The `BASE_RPC_URL` field must be set in `.env`.
 Optionally, `BLOCK_NUMBER` can be set in the `.env` file or in the test file if you wish to test against a consistent fork state (this will make tests faster).

 ## Lint